turbot/tailpipe-plugin-nginx/docs/tables/nginx_access_log/index.md

 ### Minimal Format with Selected Fields

 Define a minimal format that only includes specific fields you need.
+See the [Nginx log format documentation](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) for a complete list of available fields.

 ```hcl
 format "nginx_access_log" "minimal" {